sdpjswl/ASJColoredScrollIndicators/README.md

 So it would seem that modifying these `UIImageView`s would do the job.
 But no!
 What I found is that these objects are changed when the scrolling is active; their memory addresses were different.
 This happens every time.
 You could check the indicators in `scrollViewDidScroll:` or `scrollViewWillBeginDragging`, the addresses there are the same, but not the same when the `UIScrollView` initially loaded.

 When this was clear, the rest was pretty simple.
 I tried to change the background color of those `UIImageView`s but the effect was not nice; there still was some transparency.
-I endded up removing the image's color information and setting a background color to the `UIImageView` with some rounding to shape it look like a default indicator.
+I ended up removing the image's color information and setting a background color to the `UIImageView` with some rounding to shape it look like a default indicator.
 Voilà!

 This color change is done exactly once, when the `UIScrollView` is about to be scrolled for the very first time.